 Now I don’t have a Larabar wrapper handy and I’ve searched their website, and I can’t find out if the nuts in the Larabars have been soaked or not.
 If not, then my homemade bars are much better (and probably cheaper, too), because I do use soaked and dehydrated nuts.
 The nuts in my Larabars are rich with digestive enzymes, rather than rich with enzyme inhibitors.
 (Read this post for the why and how of soaking and dehydrating your nuts.)

-Recipe notes: Choose organic ingredients whenever possible.
-Choose unsulphured dried fruits that were dehydrated at low temperatures (115 degrees or less).
+Choose organic ingredients whenever possible.
+Choose unsulphured dried fruits that were dehydrated at low temperatures (115 degrees Fahrenheit or less).
 Choose raw nuts for making your crispy nuts.
 If you use figs for the “other” dried fruit, you’ll have chosen another enzyme-rich dried fruit!
 This recipe makes a chocolate bar, but the cocoa powder can be omitted in favor of other flavors.

 I’m thankful for the template recipe at Enlightened Cooking, on which my recipe is based.

 - 1 cup chopped dates, pitted (do not use date pieces that are coated with oat flour)

 - 1 cup other dried fruit or combination of dried fruit (such as raisins, dried cherries, or figs)

 - 1-1/3 cup soaked and dehydrated nuts, such as almonds

 - up to 1/3 cup add-ins (such as unsweetened shredded coconut, soaked and dehydrated seeds, chocolate shavings, mini chocolate chips, etc.)